Easy Sate Hamburger Recipe

 • 1/3 cup finely chopped or crushed unsalted roasted peanuts

-• 3 dried red chilies crushed or a volume equal to the garlic of fresh chili finely chopped
+• 3 dried red chillies crushed, or a volume equal to the garlic of fresh chilli finely chopped

 • 1 teaspoon curry powder